jonathanxia/dotfiles/README.md

 You may also need to go here: https://github.com/powerline/fonts for the fonts to make powerline work.
 If you see a bunch of question marks on your powerline status bar on the bottom, that means you don't have the proper fonts.
 You'll have to install those...somehow!
+On Windows, you can download the file and click install fonts.
+Then in your terminal, change it to that font.
+On Linux, you should follow their instructions.

+For tmux ressurect, make sure you launch tmux and hit <prefix> shift I. This will install the tmux plugin manager.

 ## YCM